 I started seeing losses and haven’t looked back since.
 I started out on a 14:10 [schedule] and now do 17:7.”

-This is a great example of how 14-hour intermittent fasting can both generate results and open up the world of longer fasts (should you want it to!).
+This is a great example of how 14-hour intermittent fasting can both generate results and lead to longer fasts, should you want it to.

 Health benefits of 14:10 intermittent fasting